OPlatz (Oranienplatz) Movement: 2014 and the clearance of the Oranienplatz

-The Gerhart-Hauptmann-Schule continued to remain inhabited.
-On 23 June, the Senate notifies the inhabitants that other housing has been made available.
-160 of the 200 residents are escorted and evacuated by 1700 policemen, in attempt to prevent re-inhabitation of the school.
-The remaining 40 refuse to leave, and some occupy the roof, threatening to throw themselves down and to burn down the building if the school is forcefully intruded.
-After nine days, an agreement was reached that mandated that the refugees could stay as long as they did not allow any more to join them.
-In August 2016, the last 12 inhabitants received a notice of eviction.
+The Gerhart-Hauptmann-Schule was still occupied.
+On 23 June, the Senate notified the inhabitants that other housing had been made available.
+160 of the 200 residents were evacuated by 1,700 policemen, in an attempt to prevent reoccupation of the school.
+The remaining 40 refused to leave, and some occupied the roof, threatening to throw themselves off and to burn down the building if the school was forcefully intruded.
+After nine days, an agreement was reached that the refugees could stay as long as they did not allow any more to join them.
+In August 2016, the last 12 inhabitants received notice of eviction.

-Effectiveness and Continuation of the OPlatz Movement
+Effectiveness and continuation of the OPlatz Movement

-While many, if not all, of the refugee status applicants were rejected, the movement and its treatise with the Berlin senate continue to encourage refugees all around Europe during these difficult times for them.
-The movement contributed in the decision to shorten the Residenzpflicht’s locational travel lock from 6 months to 3 months.
-In 2013, on 1 July, one of the Bundesländer, Thüringen, redefined the locational lock to be effective to the extense of its borders.
+While many, if not all, of the refugee status applicants were rejected, the movement and its negotiation with the Berlin Senate continue to encourage refugees all around Europe during these difficult times for them.
+The movement contributed to the decision to shorten the Residenzpflichts locational travel lock from 6 months to 3 months.
+On 1 July 2013, one of the Bundesländer, Thüringen, redefined the locational lock to be effective to the extent of its borders.
 Since then all other federal states in Germany, with the exception of Bavaria and Sachsen, have done the same.

-In 2015, German chancellor Angela Merkel announced Germany’s support of Hungary with the refugee crisis and vowed to take over a million refugees in.
+In 2015, German chancellor Angela Merkel announced Germany’s support of Hungary given the refugee crisis and vowed to take over a million refugees in.
 This was a response to the significant influx of asylum applicants that Europe experienced due to the Syrian civil war.

-The OPlatz movement continues to organise events up until today and continues to speak out against the Residenzpflicht, while also advocating an alternative asylum political agenda and the diversity of refugees, not only Syrians.
+The OPlatz movement continues to organise events and to speak out against the Residenzpflicht, while also advocating an alternative political agenda on asylum and the diversity of refugees, not only Syrians.

-The refugee run newspaper Daily Resistance which was setup at O-Platz was still operating in 2016.
-Groups involved include the Voice Refugee Forum, Women in Exile, and Street Roots.
+The refugee-run newspaper Daily Resistance which was set up at the O-Platz was still operating in 2016.
+Groups involved include the Voice Refugee Forum, Women in Exile and Street Roots.